Polymer/pwa-starter-kit/browser-support.md

 At the time of writing, Chrome 60, Safari 11.1, and iOS 11.3 natively support all of these features, out of the box.
 To run `pwa-starter-kit` on other browsers, you need to use a combination of polyfills and transpilation (e.g. babel).

-This step is automated by the `npm run build` script for you, but in case you want to roll your own building and bundling strategy, here is an overview of what is needed and where:
+This step is automated for you by the `npm run build` script, but in case you want to roll your own building and bundling strategy, here is an overview of what is needed and where:

 Feature  | Action needed | On what browsers|
  ------------ | :-----------: | -----------: |